smartertechnologist/SmarterBookmarks-Android/README.md

 - Open bookmarks in a floating bubble
 - Add bookmarks to your home screen
 - Add collections to your home screen as shortcuts or widgets
+- Web interface for adding bookmarks from desktop

 ### Private & personal